modular-ml/wrapyfi/docs/usage.md

 All messages are transmitted using the yarp python bindings

 * **Image**: Transmits and receives a `cv2` or `numpy` image using either `yarp.BufferedPortImageRgb` or `yarp.BufferedPortImageFloat`.
-             When JPG conversion is specified, use a `yarp.BufferedPortBottle` message carrying a JPEG encoded string instead
+             When JPG conversion is specified, it uses a `yarp.BufferedPortBottle` message carrying a JPEG encoded string instead
-* **AudioChunk**: Transmits and receives a `numpy` audio chunk using `yarp.BufferedPortImageFloat`, concurrently transmitting the sound properties using `yarp.BufferedPortSound`
+* **AudioChunk**: Transmits and receives a `numpy` audio chunk with the sound properties using `yarp.Port` transporting `yarp.Sound`
 * **NativeObject**: Transmits and receives a `json` string supporting all native python objects, `numpy` arrays and [other formats](#data-structure-types) using `yarp.BufferedPortBottle`
 * **Properties**: Transmits properties [*coming soon*]